Philippus/elastic4s/README.md

 }
 ```

 Then ElasticSearch is configured with those mappings for those fields only.
 It is still fully dynamic and other fields will be created as needed with default options.

-See [this section](http://www.elasticsearch.org/guide/reference/mapping) in the official documentation.
+More examples on how to create indexes with elastic4s can be found [here](guide/createindex.md)

 #### Indexing